Raiden-Numerics/mufem-release/Electromagnetics/Montejo-Garai_1995_Circular_Cavity_Filter/README.md

 ## Introduction

 Waveguide filters are devices designed to pass signals only at certain frequencies.
-The main component of waveguide filters is a cavity resonator connected to the rest of the waveguide through a small input and output iris.
+The main component of waveguide filters is a cavity resonator connected to the rest of the waveguide through a small input and output irises.
 The incident electromagnetic wave with a frequency matching the cavity's resonant frequency will pass through, while other frequencies will be reflected.
 In electronics, waveguide filters are used to isolate signals and reduce noise in devices like multiplexers, receivers, and transmitters, which serve as essential components in satellite communication systems, radars, telephone networks and television broadcasting.

 In this test case we consider a microwave waveguide filter consisting of a circular resonator connected to the input and output rectangular waveguides via thin rectangular irises.
 The following figure shows the geometry of the filter.